-Congress late last week scheduled a vote to nullify President Barack Obama's administration's protections over Title X family planning funding for abortion providers like Planned Parenthood.
+Congress has scheduled a vote to nullify the Obama administration's protections over Title X family planning funding for abortion providers like Planned Parenthood.

 With a GOP-controlled Congress and more states under Republican leadership, abortion rights activists believe they're facing significant battles to maintain access for patients.
 That's despite the fact that the Hyde Amendment already makes it illegal for providers to use federal funding to perform abortions.